Vladimir Jovović

-Vladimir Jovović (Владимир Јововић, [ʋlǎdimiːr jôːʋoʋitɕ]; born 26 October 1994) is a Montenegrin professional footballer who plays as an attacking midfielder for Czech team Jablonec.
+Vladimir Jovović (Владимир Јововић, [ʋlǎdimiːr jôːʋoʋitɕ]; born 26 October 1994) is a Montenegrin professional footballer who plays as an attacking midfielder for Uzbekistan Super League club Neftchi.

 Club career

 Sutjeska

 Jovović made his professional debut with Sutjeska Nikšić in 2011 at the age of 17.
-He was one of the youngest starting players in Sutjeska's championship-winning generation of the 2012-13 season.
-In the 2013-14 UEFA Champions League qualifying phase, he recorded an assist in the match against Sheriff Tiraspol in Tiraspol.
+He was one of the youngest starting players in Sutjeska's championship-winning generation of the 2012–13 season.
+In the 2013–14 UEFA Champions League qualifying phase, he recorded an assist in the match against Sheriff Tiraspol in Tiraspol.
 In June 2013, Partizan sent its sporting director Albert Nađ to scout Jovović.
-On January 26, 2015, it was announced that several Premier League teams were interested in signing Jovović, especially Aston Villa.
-In March 2015, in a 0-3 loss to Budućnost, Jovović and Budućnost player Miloš Novović got in a fight on the field, and Jovović subsequently attacked the referee.
+On 26 January 2015, it was announced that several Premier League teams were interested in signing Jovović, especially Aston Villa.
+In March 2015, in a 3–0 loss to Budućnost, Jovović and Budućnost player Miloš Novović got in a fight on the field, and Jovović subsequently attacked the referee.
 Due to the incident, on top of getting a red card, Jovović was suspended by Montenegro's football authority for 6 months.

 Red Star Belgrade

-Jovović's contract with Sutjeska expired at the end of the 2014-15 season.
+Jovović's contract with Sutjeska expired at the end of the 2014–15 season.
 He trained with Red Star Belgrade in April 2015, although without having signed a binding contract.
 Jovović started the new season with Red Star Belgrade under coach Miodrag Božović.
-After his suspension expired, he signed for Red Star on August 14, 2015.
+After his suspension expired, he signed for Red Star on 14 August 2015.
 He made his debut for the new club in a cup match against Borac Čačak, played on 2 December 2015.

-At the end of the 2015-16 winter transfer window, Jovović was loaned to OFK Beograd.
+At the end of the 2015–16 winter transfer window, Jovović was loaned to OFK Beograd.
 The coach at OFK Beograd, Dragan Radojičić, had previously been Jovović's coach at Sutjeska.
-On February 21, 2016, Jovović scored against Partizan on his debut for OFK Beograd.
+On 21 February 2016, Jovović scored against Partizan on his debut for OFK Beograd.
 After he scored 5 goals on 12 matches with OFK Beograd, Jovović was recalled to the first team of Red Star Belgrade, but later he moved on a new six-month loan to Napredak Kruševac.
 For the second half of the same season, Jovović was loaned to Spartak Subotica.

 Returning from loan spell in summer 2017, Jovović started new season with Red Star, being licensed for first qualifying round of the 2017–18 UEFA Europa League.
 After he failed to make any appearance, Jovović terminated the contract with the club and left as a free agent on the last day of July same year.

 Jablonec

 Shortly after he left his former club, Jovović signed a one-year contract with the Czech First League team Jablonec on 1 August 2017, with an option for one additional year.
 He made his debut for new club in 2–2 draw to Dukla Prague on 20 August same year.
-Jovović scored his first goal for Jablonec on 17 September 2017, in a 5-0 victory against Vysočina Jihlava.
+Jovović scored his first goal for Jablonec on 17 September 2017, in a 5–0 victory against Vysočina Jihlava.
 He also scored a brace in a 3–1 win over Mladá Boleslav.